 Find information about Walden programs and licensure requirements specific to your state.

 Find detailed information for this program including possible occupations, completion rate, program costs, and median student loan debt.
 This information will vary depending on specializations below.

 Note on Teacher Licensure or Certification

-The only M.S. in Education Specialization offered by Walden that is state-approved as leading to any educational license or certification is the MS in Education, Educational Leadership and Administration (Principal Licensure Program), which has been approved in Ohio for leading to Building Principal Licensure (grades preK–6, grades 4–9, and grades 5–12).
-No other MS in Education Specialization will lead to teacher licensure or certification.
+The only MS in Education specialization offered by Walden that is state-approved as leading to any educational license or certification is the MS in Education, Educational Leadership and Administration (Principal Licensure Program), which has been approved in Ohio for leading to Building Principal Licensure (grades P–6, grades 4–9, and grades 5–12).
+No other MS in Education specialization will lead to teacher licensure or certification.
 Teachers are advised to contact their individual school districts as to whether this program may qualify for salary advancement.